Tannaka duality over ring spectra: -categories

 The category $\sK$ is the model category of simplicial sets with the Kan model structure.
 We define an $\inftyz$-category to be a Kan complex.
 Thus $\sK$ will be the model category of $\inftyz$-categories.
 The category on the left-hand side is the category of $\sK$-enriched precategories (see \cite{HTHC} for a self contained account of the theory) with the injective or Reedy model structure.
-This will play the principal role for our model category of $(\infty,1)$-categories.
-We recall that a $\sK$-enriched precategory is a functor
+This will play the principal role for our model category of $\infty$-categories.